 Things are sort of even at the moment, with changes in the offing after the New Year.
 Watch this space...

 There is life after retirement!
 Battle Abbey, 2014 to present - and Jorvik Viking Festival, York during February half-term

 Elder daughter Joanne went to the London School of Economics, gained a 2-1 and then went on to a Masters at the University of London.
 She'd worked as a steward at Lord's Cricket Ground and took up a more permanent position in the Tours Office.
 She left there a couple of years ago to start teacher training.
 Now she's a teacher at a primary school in South East London and lives with her Spanish man friend in Greenwich.

 Son Robert went to Canterbury University and also graduated with a Masters.
 In his exchange year he went to Prague and met Carla, a girl from Dortmund whom he now lives with in Dortmund.
-He's doing his practical in teaching secondary students English as a second language.
+He's almost finished studying to teach English as a second language to secondary students.

 Suzy went to Buffalo University in her exchange year (she'd put Canada but didn't quite meet their exacting standards) from Sheffield University, gained her Masters.
 She went on to a course in Lienz, East Tyrol and taught English to secondary students.
 Following which she went on to the Technical University in Vienna to do a PhD in Physics.
-She'll gain that next summer (2018).
+Shes got another year to go (summer 2019).

 The Author: Alan Robert Lancaster, summarising: